bridgewwater/template-golang-lib/README.md

 ## usage

-- use to replace
+- use this template, replace list below
-  `bridgewwater/template-golang-lib` to you code
+  - `github.com/bridgewwater/template-golang-lib` to your package name
+  - `bridgewwater` to your owner name
+  - `template-golang-lib` to your project name
+  - `go 1.17`, `^1.17`, `1.17.13` to new go version for dev

 # dev